goin2crazy/trading-agent-training/README.md

 - add day in the week, day in the month and etc✅

 - train the autoencoder to compress huge data into values simplier values✅

+- Switch reward function in FinRL TradingEnv to Sharpe Ratio reward function, which gonna make it more efficient